Keep the RIVM guidelines at hand at all times! We have listed them here for you.

 How can I register a cleanup?

-Easy: click on the button “JOIN US” and click on the map at the location where you would like to take part or enter the address in the search window at top left.
+Easy: click on the button and click on the map at the location where you would like to take part or enter the address in the search window.
 Complete the form with the details requested.
-Your e-mail address will only be shared with the Plastic Soup Foundation and with participants who want to join your action.
+Your e-mail address will only be shared with Plastic Soup Foundation and with participants who want to join your action.

 How can I mobilise others to join my action?

 Invite everybody around you to join your cleanup.
-Facebook, Instagram and Whatsapp are of course great tools for this, but you can also invite them face-to-face!
-Share the link of the map with your cleanup and let everybody know where to find it on the map.
+Facebook, Instagram and Whatsapp are of course great tools for this, but you can also invite them face-to-face !
+Share the link of your action with your cleanup and let everybody know where to find it on the map.

 Why are we using the Litterati-app?

 With the Litterati-app you can take pictures and tag the litter that you find.
 We want to act as one large team, registering the location of the litter but also the type of litter.
-This way, World Cleanup Day NL will not only be a massive cleanup but also a huge exercise in Citizen Science.
+This way, World Cleanup Day The Netherlands will not only be a massive cleanup but also a huge exercise of citizen science.
 Using the data that we gathered together, we can share the insights about the litter problem with all parties in the Netherlands who can play a role in tackling the problem at its source.
-We want all the data that we gathered to – again! – be an item on the NOS News and RTL News on September 21st.

 Which tags do I need to add in the Litterati-app?